Gabeaya/Capstone/Readme.md

 * 2:00 Continue tutorial

+* 2:40 Begin implementing Axios within your own blog this time.

+* 4:50 Finish adding crud operatons with axios.

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself
 * Use Google Auth from the firebase-blog app you made with clever programmer.